Ropelength

 In physical knot theory, each realization of a link or knot has an associated ropelength.
 Intuitively this is the minimal length of an ideally flexible rope that is needed to tie a given link, or knot.
 Knots and links that minimize ropelength are called ideal knots and ideal links respectively.

+The ropelength problem is open: neither for knots nor for open knots in a long rope has an expression been found (in 2026) that describes the ropelength of tight, ideal knots.
+The problem is unsolved (As of 2026) for every non-trivial knot.

 A numeric approximation of an ideal trefoil.

 Definition

 The ropelength of a knotted curve $C$ is defined as the ratio $L(C) = \operatorname{Len}(C)/\tau(C)$, where $\operatorname{Len}(C)$ is the length of $C$ and $\tau(C)$ is the knot thickness of $C$.

 Ropelength can be turned into a knot invariant by defining the ropelength of a knot $K$ to be the minimum ropelength over all curves that realize $K$.

 Ropelength minimizers

 One of the earliest knot theory questions was posed in the following terms:

 Can I tie a knot on a foot-long rope that is one inch thick?

-In terms of ropelength, this asks if there is a knot with ropelength $12$.
+This asks if there is a knot with ropelength $12$ or less.
 The answer is no: an argument using quadrisecants shows that the ropelength of any nontrivial knot has to be at least $15.66$.
 However, the search for the answer has spurred research on both theoretical and computational ground.
 It has been shown that for each link type there is a ropelength minimizer although it may only be of differentiability class $C^1$.
 For the simplest nontrivial knot, the trefoil knot, computer simulations have shown that its minimum ropelength is at most 16.372.